-Gay has exhibited her work at prestigious venues and events including the Chattanooga African American Museum, the Hammonds House Museum, the Hunter Museum of American Art, the Auburn Avenue Research Library on African American Culture and History, Emory University, Mason Murer, and the Atlanta Contemporary Art Center.
+Gay has exhibited her work at prestigious venues and events including the Chattanooga African American Museum, the Hammonds House Museum, the Hunter Museum of American Art, the Auburn Avenue Research Library on African American Culture and History, Emory University, Wofford College and the Atlanta Contemporary Art Center.
 Her work is among public and private collections including actor Samuel L. Jackson and the permanent collection for SCAD Hong Kong.

 She is a graduate of the Savannah College of Art and Design (SCAD) and currently an MFA candidate at Georgia State University.